Part of the Check Into Cash chain · locations

 • Employed individuals who need cash before their next paycheck and can repay the full amount within 14 days

-• People with poor or no credit history who cannot qualify for traditional bank loans or credit union products
+• People with poor or no credit history who may not meet traditional bank-loan criteria or credit union products

 • Borrowers needing a larger short-term amount and have a vehicle with equity to secure a title loan